fosseam/jupyter-provider/README.md

 - Adding missing details and sources.
 - Regularly updating information.

+### Expansion

+- New providers are first collected in aspirants-cloud|free|sub.md.
+- Meta improvements (e.g., JSON structure, new attributes) are documented in ideas.md.
+- Changes to the dataset are made only with proper documentation.
+- aspirants.md is used to collect potential new Jupyter providers.
+- ideas.md documents structural and conceptual improvements.

-Pull requests, issues, and discussions are warmly welcome!
+> Pull requests, issues, and discussions are warmly welcome!

 ## 6. Technical Merging (CI/CD)